-In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115" ("FAS 159").
+In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115" ("FAS 159").
 FAS 159 permits companies to measure many financial instruments and certain other items at fair value.
-We can elect to adopt the provisions of FAS 159 either in the first quarter of 2007 or the first quarter of 2008.
-We are in the process of evaluating the potential future effect of FAS 159 on our financial statements.
+We will adopt FAS 159 in the first quarter of 2008.
+This standard is not expected to have a material impact on our consolidated financial statements